ARnhrt/Composer-v-Computer/Notes.md

 - Surprisingly, the quality seems to have decreased since the original tests in November.
 - Occasionally creates uncanny, dissonant, or screeching sounds.
   - Output for "50s Doo-wop music" was so unpleasent that the category was removed from the study.
+- Prompts aren't matching the output, but that may be because of me.

+## StableAudio
+Created by StabilityAI

+#### Pricing:
+- Free with account
+- Upgrades available
+- 30 generated tracks per month

+## ChatGPT (v.3.5)
+Created by OpenAI

+#### Pricing:
+- Free with account
+- Upgrades available
+- 30 generated tracks per month